Baptainn/GarageDive/README.md

 ## Setup

+Prepared for a Windows 10 SETUP

 1. Install Python 3.12
+2. Clone the repo and navigate to the folder in a command prompt.
-2. Create and load an virtual environment in Python by typing the following in a command prompt:
+3. Create and load an virtual environment in Python by using the following command:

-`python3 -m venv local_python_environment`
+`python3 -m venv venv` OR `py -m venv venv`

-`source local_python_environment/bin/activate`
+`.\venv\Scripts\activate`

 4. Download and move the `requirements.txt` file into the correct location and install using the command below:

 `pip install -r requirements.txt`

-**
+****

 If you are a contributor and trying to update the `requirements.txt` file, use the following command to export your current virtual environment:

 `pip freeze > requirements.txt`

-**
+****

 5. TBA